Gvistic/Asailify/README.md

 - The bot is written in Java, utilizing the Discord4J library.
 I decided to use this library/language in order to utilize Reactive Streams for asynchronous stream processing.
 - The bot is hosted on PebbleHost.
+- The bot utilizes divide and conquer algorithms in order to scan large numbers of users.
 - The bot only requires View Channel, and Send Message permission (Optional role mention permission to mention roles).
 - I plan to add machine learning/neural networks to detect NSFW PFP's in the future.

 ## Commands